 Here's what you do, with a pastry brush and very soft butter, brush the insides of each bundt mould.
 Make sure to get into all the ridges and coat the inside ring too.
 Then lightly dust the moulds with flour and tip out any excess.
 And there you have it - guaranteed perfection at the end of baking!
 (Image 1)

-3. Rub the sugar and lemon zest together.
-Add the lemon zest into the bowl of sugar and then using your fingers, rub the two together for a minute or so, or until the sugar is moistened and colours (Image 3 & 4).
+STEP 3.
+Rub the sugar and lemon zest together.
+Add the lemon zest into the bowl of sugar and then using your fingers, rub the two together for a minute or so, or until the sugar is moistened and colours (Images 3 & 4).

 TIP: Get the most out of your citrus zest

 This is a trick to do with any zest that you add to a cake.
-All citrus like orange, limes, lemons, mandarins and grapefruit will benefit from this technique.
+All citrus like oranges, limes, lemons, mandarins and grapefruit will benefit from this technique.

 By rubbing the zest into the sugar, you are releasing all the natural oils from the zest and flavouring the sugar.
 Your fingers will smell divine!
 Use the sugar as you normally would in the recipe but with a heightened citrus flavour.